WofloW/demos/Databases/README.md

 This will load all of the tables from the `contact_users` example shown in class.
 (If you run this command twice, it will fail because the tables are already created.)

+## Configuring JDBC

+Modify `database.properties` with your MySQL username and password.
+If you are connecting from on-campus, then set `hostname=sql.cs.usfca.edu` in the properties file.

+If you are connecting off-campus, then set `hostname=localhost:3307` in the properties file, and create an SSH tunnel to forward anything sent to your port 3307 to our MySQL server on campus.
+The `tunnel.command` file contains the SSH command you should use (except you must change `username` to your CS username).